nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

 - - In Pygame, the center attribute of a Rect object is a property that represents the center point of the rectangle.

 <br>

+- - This property is not directly mutable via operations like addition or subtraction with a tuple.